 What are the job prospects in the U.S. for the international students?

 International students will find it far more challenging and difficult to find work than U.S. citizens or permanent residents.
 Most U.S. employers are reluctant to consider international students for journalism positions and some have outright policies against doing so (i.e. the national TV networks, many national magazines and newspaper chains).
-That said, there are some companies, big and small, that are willing to take internationals on.
+That said, there are some companies, big and small, that are willing to take internationals on as interns.
 Many employers that hire summer interns are seeking candidates who might be good prospects for full-time jobs at the end of the summer.
 But if you are an international student, fewer employers will consider you for those summer intern “tryout jobs” because you won’t have have permanent work authorization in the United States, and they refuse to sponsor for long-term employment.
 So despite the fact that most international students will have the OPT one year work authorization, many companies will not consider hiring you even for that period.
 However, every year many of our international students find jobs in the United States, at companies of all sizes.
 The reasons are many and can include one’s specialty background, language skills, high proficiency in a particular coverage area like business/finance or multimedia, and a willingness to move to a market that is not highly sought by many and other reasons.
 Annually, around half of our international students land at least temporary jobs in the U.S. job market but only a handful each year will find fulltime, permanent employment.

 Students have been most successful in finding jobs in the United States if they seek to work in financial/business news coverage since so many of those companies have international audiences and write on issues that go far beyond the U.S. borders.
 In particular, the financial news wire services have been generally welcoming to international students, but only if they have business writing skills and are passionate about such coverage.